The Calvary Christian School Handbook

 Although each teacher will have specific classroom procedures that he expects to have followed in the room, as a school-wide standard, we expect adherence to these basic rules:

-7. No “bullying” or mistreatment of fellow classmates.
+- No “bullying” (physical, social, or verbal) or mistreatment of fellow classmates.

 Any student not complying with the above standards is subject to immediate removal from class, and any student consistently in conflict with any policy of the school will be asked to withdraw.